Michael97/ShoutOut/ReadMe.txt

 The folder structure is a bit messy but will be cleaned up in the coming weeks.

-We will be working on a build version very soon.
+We will be working on a built version very soon.